-- Parent Forums for all Year Levels offered several times a year with guest speakers and topics of interest, e.g. resilience, internet safety. - Two Parent/Teacher Interview days per year. - Subject and Academic Information Evenings. - Orientation Day where incoming Year 8 students join us at the School for a 'taster' of some of the subject areas they will experience the following year.
+- Parent Information Evenings for all Year Levels offered several times a year with guest speakers and topics of interest, e.g. resilience, internet safety. - Parent/Teacher Interview sessions every year. - Subject and Academic Information Evenings. - Orientation Day for incoming Year 7 students who join us at the School for a 'taster' of some of the subject areas they will experience the following year.
 New parents to the School meet for an evening session the night prior to Orientation Day.
-Boarders are invited to a Boarder Orientation which includes a 'sleep-over'. - Three Stuartholme in Action Tours per term. - Parent support for events such as the Sony Children's Holiday Camp, and Open Day. - Parents and Friends (P&F) meet once per term. - Year Level Parent Representatives in both the Day School and Boarding House. - Parent induction for Tablet PC 1:1 Programme. - Stuartholme Ladies Committee. - Parent Support Groups in Co-curricula areas. - Parent volunteer workers in the School Shop, sport coaching/support, working bees and Care and Concern Group.
+Boarders are invited to a Boarder Orientation which includes a 'sleep-over'. - Stuartholme in Action Tours every term. - Parent support for events such as the Sony Children's Holiday Camp, and Open Day. - Parents and Friends (P&F) meet once per term. - Year Level Parent Representatives in both the Day School and Boarding House. - Parent induction for Tablet PC 1:1 Programme. - Stuartholme Ladies Committee. - Parent Support Groups in Co-curricula areas. - Parent volunteer workers in the Uniform Shop, sport coaching/support, working bees and Care and Concern Group.